Ukrainian troops retake most of Donetsk airport from rebels

-KIEV Ukrainian troops have recaptured almost all the territory of Donetsk airport in eastern Ukraine they had lost to separatists in recent weeks and thousands gathered in Kiev for a state-sponsored peace march.
+KIEV Ukrainian troops recaptured almost all the territory of Donetsk airport in eastern Ukraine they had lost to separatists in recent weeks, even as thousands gathered in Kiev for a state-sponsored peace march on Sunday.

-Sunday's offensive brought fighting close to the industrial city of Donetsk, centre of a pro-Russian rebellion, while shelling intensified in other parts of the region known as "Donbass".
+The offensive brought fighting close to the industrial city of Donetsk itself, centre of a pro-Russian rebellion, while shelling intensified in other parts of the region, known as the "Donbass".

 With attempts to restart peace talks stalled, pro-Russian rebels have stepped up attacks in the past week and casualties have mounted, including 13 civilians killed in an attack on a passenger bus, which Kiev blamed on the separatists.

-Military spokesman Andriy Lysenko said the army's operation had returned battle lines near the airport to the previous status quo and thus not violated the 12-point peace plan agreed with Russia and separatist leaders last September in Minsk.
+Military spokesman Andriy Lysenko said the army's operation had returned the battle lines near the airport to the previous status quo and, thus not violated the 12-point peace plan agreed with Russia and separatist leaders last September in Minsk.

-"We succeeded in almost completely cleansing the territory of the airport, which belongs to the territory of Ukrainian forces as marked by military separation lines," he said.
+"We succeeded in almost completely cleansing the territory of the airport, which belongs to the territory of Ukrainian forces as marked by military separation lines," he told a televised briefing

-Another military spokesman said the firing was continuing early on Monday: "There is firing going on in the airport area and also at various parts of the line of separation.
-The situation has not particularly improved."
-Kremlin spokesman Dmitry Peskov said Moscow was concerned by what he called an escalation by Ukrainian forces that did not contribute to peace efforts.
+Kremlin spokesman Dmitry Peskov said Moscow was concerned by Sunday's "escalation" by Ukrainian forces.

-He later said Ukrainian President Petro Poroshenko had rejected a peace plan contained in a letter Russian President Vladimir Putin sent him on Thursday.
+"This state of affairs in no way contributes to the implementation of the Minsk agreements and the future search for a resolution," the Interfax agency quoted him as saying.

-Elsewhere in the region, the Ukrainian Interior Ministry said two brothers aged seven and 16 had been killed and their eight-year-old sister wounded when a shell struck a house in the government-controlled town of Vuhlehirsk, 60 km (40 miles) from Donetsk.
+Elsewhere in the region, the Ukrainian Interior Ministry said two brothers aged seven and 16 had been killed and their 8-year-old sister injured when a shell struck a house in the government-controlled town of Vuhlehirsk, 60 km (40 miles) from Donetsk.

-Spokesman Vyacheslav Abroskin said the shelling had come from the direction of Yenakiieve, controlled by the rebels.
+Spokesman Vyacheslav Abroskin said the shelling had come from the direction of Yenakiieve, which is controlled by the rebels.

-Poroshenko addressed several thousand people in Kiev late Sunday at a peace march in memory of those killed on the passenger bus.
+Ukrainian President Petro Poroshenko addressed a crowd of several thousand gathered in Kiev for a peace march in memory of those killed on the passenger bus.

 "We will not give away one scrap of Ukrainian land.
 We will get back the Donbass ... and show that a very important aspect of our victory is our unity," he said.